dziobakwszafie/dziobakwszafie/README.md

 - sail (but not often :< )
 - and ye, filmmaking a little bit

-Have to finally finish my official website, so y'know keep ur fingers crossed.
+Have to finally finish my official website, so u know, keep ur fingers crossed.